Lake Ouderkerk, North Holland, Netherlands

 - Statistics / Weather / Helpful Links

 Looking for Lake Ouderkerk cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Lake Ouderkerk graces the Amsterdam ‘Green Belt’ of Amstelland like a shimmering mirage.
 This lovely man-made lake was dug during sand extraction for highway building on one of the famed polders of North Holland and soon developed into the perfect family swimming spot near the city.
 The surrounding area is below sea level, and the 140-foot deep sand pit quickly created one of the deepest lakes in the Netherlands.
 Although considered a freshwater lake, seepage of sea water from the nearby North Sea makes the water briny enough that it seldom freezes.
 Nearly all of its fresh water comes from precipitation.